 - Self-timer with multiple shots: This method is the same as above except it will take more than one photo giving you a selection of photos to choose from rather than just the one picture.

 - Multiple shots: Similarly to how it works with the self-timer, it can also be a good idea when you’re having a stranger take your photo to place the setting on multiple shots.
 This means that you’ll again have a selection of photos to choose from, which I find really useful because I usually have my eyes shut more than they’re open.

-- Remote: Remotes can be bought specifically for certain devices, which are bacically a portable substitute for the shooting button on your camera.
+- Remote: Remotes can be bought specifically for certain devices, which are basically a portable substitute for the shooting button on your camera.
 The allows you to step away from the camera and avoid racing against the self-timer.
-All you have to do is get in position, simply click a the remote shutter release and you’ve got your photo!
+All you have to do is get in position, simply click a remote shutter release and you’ve got your photo!